xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 ```

 But wait, why didn't we have to install `make`?
 We don't have to add `make` to
-dependencies because is one of the basic dependencies of `base-chroot`, so
+dependencies because it is one of the basic dependencies of `base-chroot`, so
 `make` is automatically installed in every `masterdir`.

 Now, there are only two issues that are preventing `j4-dmenu-desktop` from